singnet/snet-sdk-js-core/README.md

 SingularityNET SDK core for JavaScript

 ## Getting Started
-This package provides the core functionality for interacting with the AI service daemon, handling connections, and managing payment strategies.
+This package provides the **core** functionality for interacting with the AI service daemon, handling connections, and managing payment strategies.
 It serves as the common foundation for both [Node.js](https://github.com/singnet/snet-sdk-node) and [Web](https://github.com/singnet/snet-sdk-web) JavaScript SDKs.

+- **`core` – The main SDK functionality.**
+- `nodeJS` – Node.js-specific implementations.
+- `web` – Web (browser) integrations.

 ## Features
 - Daemon Connection Management: Establish and maintain connections with the AI service daemon